vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *gurukrameṇa saṁprāpta ḥ sampradāyārthaīritha ḥ * /

-The Dīquotes here a long \(unidentifi
+The Dī quotes here a long \(unidentifi

 ed\) passage from the